Fox River (Buller): Description

 The Fox River has its origins high in the Paparoa Range, and flows in a north-west direction through the limestone syncline.
 The river passes through deep limestone canyons on its way to the coast.
 One of the main tributaries is Dilemma Creek.

 The river valley is characterised by limestone escarpments, with steep sloping faces beneath.
 The forest type on these slopes is variable in height and composition.
-Common species include the nīkau palm (Rhopalostylis sapida), and tree ferns (especially mamaku (Sphaeropteris medullaris), pigeonwood (Hedycarya arborea), māhoe (Melicytus ramiflorus), kamahi (Weinmannia racemosa), and hīnau (Elaeocarpus dentatus), but nīkau and mamaku are often the most common.
-Above the steep slopes there are some large northern rata (Metrosideros robusta) and rimu (Dacrydium cupressinum), with occasional miro (Prumnopitys ferruginea).
-Rimu and miro are mainly present on the more gentle slopes, while northern rata is the only emergent tree on the steeper slopes below escarpments.
+Common species include the nīkau palm (Rhopalostylis sapida), and tree ferns (especially mamaku (Sphaeropteris medullaris), pigeonwood (Hedycarya arborea), māhoe (Melicytus ramiflorus), kāmahi (Weinmannia racemosa), and hīnau (Elaeocarpus dentatus), but nīkau and mamaku are often the most common.
+Above the steep slopes there are some large northern rātā (Metrosideros robusta) and rimu (Dacrydium cupressinum), with occasional miro (Prumnopitys ferruginea).
+Rimu and miro are mainly present on the more gentle slopes, while northern rātā is the only emergent tree on the steeper slopes below escarpments.